dentarg/auth0-blog/_posts/2017-10-18-oauth-2-best-practices-for-native-apps.markdown

 In most cases, native apps are considered public clients and must be registered with the authorization server.
 Authorization servers must also register a client's complete redirect URI.
 If an authorization request does not match the registered redirect URI, the request must be rejected.

-User consent or interaction should be required before the authorization server can process an authorization request automatically.
+User authentication and consent will be required by the authorization server, as per any other web browser based OAuth 2.0 flows.

 ### User Agents